-For our example we're creating an autoresponder series containing two emails.
-The first is set to send 2 months after the customer's new website is launched:
+For this example we're creating an autoresponder series containing two emails.
+The first is set to send 2 months after the customer's new website is launched, as shown here:

-When the first email is set up, you'll be returned to the snapshot page for your autoresponder.
-Here's what it looks like with one email:
+When the first email is set up, you'll be returned to the autoresponders page, which will look something like this with one email:

 If you only want to send one email, the autoresponder is ready to go now.
-Click the Start autoresponder button in the right sidebar to activate it:
+Click Start autoresponder in the right sidebar to activate it.

-For our example autoresponder, the send timeframe for the second email is 6 months after the customer's new website is launched.
+For example, we've set our second email to send 6 months after the customer's new website is launched.
 This means they will receive the second email four months after the first one: